niplav/site/golden.md

-Knapping reached its roccoco height in the [eccentric flints](https://en.wikipedia.org/wiki/Eccentric_flint) created by Maya maestros<!--TODO: plural of "maestro"?-->, possibly spurred on by the [relative lack of metallurgy](https://en.wikipedia.org/wiki/Mesoamerican_chronology#Postclassical_period) in pre-Columbian meso-America.
-I do not find these beautiful, per se, my aesthetics are of simplicity, so give me the simple elegance of a chipped obsidian arrowhead instead.
+Knapping reached its roccoco height in the [eccentric flints](https://en.wikipedia.org/wiki/Eccentric_flint) created by Maya maestri, possibly spurred on by the [relative lack of metallurgy](https://en.wikipedia.org/wiki/Mesoamerican_chronology#Postclassical_period) in pre-Columbian meso-America.
+I do not find these beautiful, per se; my aesthetic is one of simplicity: please give me the stark elegance of a chipped obsidian arrowhead instead.
 Instead these flint are *splendid*, *impressive*, *decadent*, yes, definitely __eccentric__.
 Where the Hindsgavl dagger and Gebel-el-Arak knife are